 Once you have a few names, start by calling for an appointment.
 Some lawyers will try to screen you over the phone by asking you to discuss the basics of your case.
 A little of this can be helpful to you both.
 You can begin to assess the lawyer's phoneside manner; he or she can begin to assess whether you truly need expert legal advice.

 Keep in mind that very few employment law disputes actually end up in a courtroom.
 Most are settled or resolved in some other way.
 So you need not be swayed by a lawyer's likely effect on a jury alone.
 A good lawyer may also offer the valuable advice that you do not have a good case—or may suggest a good strategy for negotiating a settlement.

-Most workplace cases are handled under some form of contingent fee arrangement in which a lawyer agrees to handle a case for a fixed percentage of the amount finally recovered in a lawsuit.
+Many workplace cases are handled under some form of contingent fee arrangement, in which a lawyer agrees to handle a case for a fixed percentage of the amount finally recovered in a lawsuit.
 If you win the case, the lawyer's fee comes out of the money awarded to you.
 If you lose, neither you nor the lawyer will get any money.
 A lawyer's willingness to take your case on a contingent fee is usually a sign of the lawyer's faith in the strength of your claim.
 A lawyer who is not firmly convinced that your case is a winner is unlikely to take you on as a contingency fee client.

-Sometimes, a lawyer working for you under a contingency agreement will require that you pay all out-of-pocket expenses, such as filing fees charged by the courts and the cost of transcribing depositions—interviews of witnesses and others involved in a lawsuit who may provide additional information about the facts and circumstances.
-If this is so, the lawyer will want you to deposit a substantial amount of money—a thousand dollars or more—with the law firm to cover these expenses.
+Sometimes, a lawyer working under a contingency agreement will require that you pay all out-of-pocket expenses, such as filing fees charged by the courts and the cost of transcribing depositions—interviews of witnesses and others involved in a lawsuit who may provide additional information about the facts and circumstances.
+If so, the lawyer will want you to deposit a substantial amount of money—a thousand dollars or more—with the law firm to cover these expenses.
 From your standpoint, it is a much better arrangement for the lawyer to advance such costs and get repaid out of your recovery.
 A commonsense arrangement might involve your advancing a small amount of money for some costs, with the attorney advancing the rest.

 In some types of workplace lawsuits, such as discrimination or harassment claims, the court may award you attorneys' fees as part of the final judgment.
 However, this award may not be large enough to cover the entire amount owed to your attorney under the legal fee contract.
 Therefore, the contingency fee contract should spell out what happens to a court award of attorneys' fees.

 Most complaints against lawyers have to do with their failure to communicate with their clients.
 Your lawyer may be the one with the legal expertise, but the rights that are being pursued are yours—and you are the most important person involved in your case.
 You have the right to demand that your lawyer be reasonably available to answer your questions and to keep you posted on your case.
 You may need to put some energy into managing your lawyer.

 Carefully check every statement.
 Each statement or bill should list costs that the lawyer has paid or that you are expected to pay.
 If you question whether a particular bill complies with your written fee agreement, call your lawyer and politely demand that a new, more detailed version be sent before you pay it.
-Don't feel as though you are being too pushy: The laws in many states actually require thorough detail in lawyers’ statements.
+Don't feel as though you are being too pushy: The laws in many states actually require thorough detail in lawyers' bills.